fox-squirrels-2013/phase-2-guide/week-1/lightning-talks.md

 * What are merge conflicts and how do I fix them?
 * How do I use capybara to test sinatra?
 * What is the difference between abstraction and indirection?
-* What is the different ways to use the css position property?
 * What makes a good test?
 * What is rack anyway?
 * What does 'semantic markup' mean?